11 Reasons for Visiting Marrakech—the Red City

 Essaouira is a striking oceanside fortress on the Atlantic coast.
 The Medina of Essaouira is a UNESCO World Heritage site recognized as an exceptional example of a late 18th-century fortified town.

 It has a soothing and laid-back vibe in contrast to Marrakech.
-Wander the maze of the medina, explore the city walls and ramparts, take pictures of the bright blue fishing boats in the harbor while enjoying amazing ocean views.
+Wander the maze of the medina, explore the city walls and ramparts, and take pictures of the bright blue fishing boats in the harbor while enjoying amazing ocean views.

 You May Also Like Top 9 Things to do in Essaouira